atomisthq/docs/docs/automations/command-examples.md

 }
 ```

-Then in the handle method, use `editAll` to run on all the projects that we can find:
+Then in the handle method, use `editAll` to run on all the projects that Atomist can find:

 ```typescript
         return editAll(context,